End of Tenancy Cleaning Guide: Property Condition Issues

 Yes, I believe it is the tenant’s responsibility to keep the property clean, but I don’t think it’s their legal responsibility.
 See the difference?

-The alternative view – which is where I stand, along with many industry experts, including Tessa Shepperson from LandlordLaw website – is that when a landlord rents their property to a tenant, it effectively becomes their home for the duration.
-That means the tenant is entitled to live how they choose to live, even if that means in ungodly squalor, and there’s nothing the landlord can do about it.
-No, not even if there’s a clause in the tenancy agreement that covers cleanliness.
+The alternative view – which is where I stand, along with industry experts, including Tessa Shepperson from LandlordLaw website – is that when a landlord rents a property to a tenant, it effectively becomes their home for the duration of the tenancy.
+That means the tenant is entitled to live how they choose, even if that means in extreme squalor, and there is often very little a landlord can do about it.
+Not even a contractual clause about cleanliness will necessarily change that position.

-However, the landlord is definitely entitled to make suggestions and recommendations if anything of caution crops up during a routine property inspection, like over-spilling bins.
+However, the landlord is still entitled to make suggestions and recommendations if anything concerning arises during a routine property inspection, such as overflowing bins or early signs of poor housekeeping.

-The rule of thumb is, the tenant has a obligation to return the property in the same condition they received it in, minus damages caused by wear and tear.
+The general rule of thumb is that tenants are expected to return the property in the same condition they received it, minus any fair wear and tear, as defined under fair wear and tear.

-Try not to get it twisted (which many do) – there’s a difference between cleanliness and wear and tear; while an item can be worn and aged, it can still be clean.
+It’s important not to get this mixed up (which many do) – there is a clear difference between cleanliness and wear and tear.
+An item can be aged or worn, but it can still be clean.

-In reality, the situation is as simple as that, and most tenants usually don’t cause any problems; they leave the property in an acceptable condition (if you’ve hit the jackpot, they’ll leave it in a better condition.
-It happens, surprising).
+In reality, it’s as simple as that, and most tenants don’t cause any issues; they leave the property in an acceptable condition (and occasionally, if you’ve hit the jackpot, they leave it in better condition – it does happen, surprisingly).

 Many tenancy agreements are riddled with clauses which state the tenant must use a professional end of tenancy cleaning service.